Julia Mullock

-Julia Mullock (March 18, 1927 – November 26, 2017) was an American member of the former imperial family of Korea through her marriage to Yi Ku.
+Julia Mullock (March 18, 1923 – November 26, 2017) was an American member of the former imperial family of Korea through her marriage to Yi Ku.

 However, her status within the imperial family is disputed as the two were not married in accordance with Korean customs.
 Thus, Mullock was not included in the Yi household register.

 Biography

-Early life and Encounter
+Early life and career

-Julia Mullock was born in Philadelphia, Pennsylvania, in the United States to a Ukrainian American family.
-Her father was from Ukraine and worked as a coal miner.
-He later immigrated to the US prior to the birth of his daughter, but died in 1935.
+Julia Mullock was born in Philadelphia, Pennsylvania, in the United States, to a Ukrainian American family.
+Her parents, Wasyl and Annie Mulock, were from Ukraine; at the time, the area was under Austria-Hungary and Poland.

+Her father immigrated to the United States between 1904 to 1909, and her mother immigrated between 1910 to 1914.
+They married in 1914 and the couple eventually had four children.
+In 1920, the Mullock family lived in Schuylkill, Pennsylvania, and in 1923, Julia joined the family as the third daughter and youngest child.

+When her father Wasyl started working as a coal miner, they moved in 1930 to Minersville, Pennsylvania.
+In 1935, Mullock’s father died while working when she was twelve years old.
 Mullock’s mother eventually remarried a man from Brooklyn, New York City, and moved there afterwards.

 After serving in the Navy in 1944, Julia entered Franklin College of Professional Art and Design where she studied art, architecture, and interior design.

-In 1955, she got a job under the firm of architect IM Pei, where Yi Gu joined the firm after graduating from MIT with an architecture degree.
-Tired of her work at IM Pei, she decided to study abroad in Spain to study art again.
+In 1955, she had a job in the firm of architect IM Pei, which Prince Gu joined after graduating from MIT with an architecture degree.
+Tired of her work at IM Pei, she left for Spain to study art again.

-Mullock taped an advertisement of the notice board of her office for her apartment.
-Prince Gu saw the notice, visited her apartment, and instead of purchasing it, he persuaded Mullock to stay in the United States.
-Mullock is said to have been “deeply moved” by Prince Gu when he spoke a few clumsy Ukrainian phrases he knew in an attempt to impress her.
+Mullock had taped an advertisement for her apartment on the notice board of her office, which Prince Gu saw.
+He visited her apartment, and instead of purchasing it, he persuaded Mullock to stay in the United States.
+Mullock is said to have been “deeply moved” by Prince Gu when he clumsily spoke some Ukrainian phrases in an attempt to impress her.

-With their encounter, she stated, “He didn’t propose.
+She described their encounter: “He didn’t propose.
 He declared it unilaterally.
 ‘We are going to get married.’
 That was all, it wasn’t ‘Will you marry me.’
 “It wasn’t like getting down on one knee and proposing in the American way or running to my parents to ask for permission to marry me.”